SceneEval: Evaluating Semantic Coherence in Text-Conditioned 3D Indoor Scene Synthesis: Appendices

 \section{Appendices}

-In this appendix, we provide details about our \ourdataset dataset in \cref{sec:supp_dataset_details}, the implementation details of our metrics in \cref{sec:supp_metric_implementation_details}, experimental results of running \ours with an open-source VLM in \cref{sec:supp_qwen}, the details of our user study in \cref{sec:supp_user_study}, the vision language model (VLM) prompts we used in \cref{sec:supp_llm_prompts}, and information about scientific artifacts involved and AI assistant usage in this work in \cref{sec:supp_scientific_artifacts,sec:supp_ai_assistants_usage}.
+In this appendix, we provide details about our \ourdataset dataset in \cref{sec:supp_dataset_details}, the implementation details of our metrics in \cref{sec:supp_metric_implementation_details}, experimental results of running \ours with an open-source VLM in \cref{sec:supp_qwen}, and limitations of our work in \cref{sec:supp_limitations}.
+We also provide the details of our user study in \cref{sec:supp_user_study}, the vision language model (VLM) prompts we used in \cref{sec:supp_llm_prompts}, and information about scientific artifacts involved and AI assistant usage in this work in \cref{sec:supp_scientific_artifacts,sec:supp_ai_assistants_usage}.